What will urban farming look like in it’s 20’s?

 2005: The Philadelphia Business Journal and Women’s Restaurant Owners and Chefs Association honor Mary with “Woman of Distinction” and “Golden Plough” awards, respectively.

 2006: Greensgrow becomes a Subaru of America community partner.
 The hydroponics system is scaled back to allow Mary to recoup from a battle with cancer.

 2007: Greensgrow biodiesel initiative launches in partnership with Wilson College.
 The Winter CSA is begun, supporting local farmers into lean months.

 2008: Mary is named “Best Philadelphian” by Philadelphia Magazine.
 Sales top $500,000 for the first time.

 2009: Greensgrow announces plans to open a community kitchen in St. Michael’s Church in Kensington.
 Greensgrow receives the Local Food Economy Leadership Award from the Delaware Valley Regional Planning Commission (DVRPC) and William Penn Foundation.

-2010: Greensgrow launches LIFE program in an effort to bring top quality local produce to SNAP beneficiaries at an affordable rate and to provide basic food preparation techniques and recipes.
+2010: Greensgrow launches the LIFE program in an effort to bring top quality local produce to SNAP beneficiaries at an affordable rate and to provide basic food preparation techniques and recipes.
 The biodiesel is dismantled because of increasing difficulty finding low titration oil donations; fryer oil becomes a commodity.

 2011: Greensgrow’s nursery wins Best of Philly, City Nursery.
 Greensgrow is named Sustainable Business of the Year by the Greater Philadelphia Chamber of Commerce.
 Greensgrow Mobile Markets in Camden, NJ launched to bring top quality local produce to underserved neighborhoods.
 Milkshake the Pig arrives for the Subaru Fall Festival and stays.